 It’s important that you know, who are your audience and what are they searching for.

 Keyword Research & Analysis is the process of finding those keywords or phrases that people use to search for your products or services.

 So how would you do that?

-The first step here is to finding the right keywords related to your products and services, based on audience, location, features etc.
+The first step here is to find the right keywords related to your products and services, based on audience, location, features, etc.

 Let’s take an example:

 Your Products or Services: SEO Course